-Yoga is the joy of life and breath is vital, so tune into it.
-Untangle habitual emotional patterns, and learn somatic strategies to self–regulate your Yoga techniques.
+Yoga is the joy of life, and breath is vital, so tune into it.
+Untangle habitual emotional patterns, and learn somatic strategies to self–regulate your yoga practice.
 Take a vacation for the mind and body.
 Experience deep rest and freedom from a busy mind.
-Participate in the Guided practice to sustain inner quiet and peace in daily life.
+Please participate in our guided practice to sustain inner peace in daily life.
 Explore yoga and discover for yourself.
-Take home practical skills for more balance each day.
+Take home practical skills for mobility, flexibility, and balance in daily life.
 The human body is designed to move.
 When the body is static for long periods, tension builds.
 Through enhanced body awareness, self-inquiry, and movement – energy flows, emotions release, and joy emerges.

-Participants agree that any benefits derived from enrolling in yoga class/course depend upon the extent of their participation.
+Participants should understand that any benefits derived from enrolling in a yoga class/course depend upon the extent of their participation.
+They declare that they are physically and mentally able to participate in this program.
 They accept full responsibility for the outcome and willingly agree to follow all instructions and participate fully.
-He/She declares that they are physically and mentally able to participate in this program.
-By enrolling in this class, they agree to waive and release this Yoga non-profit organization and their officers, trustees, volunteers, and members, and all other persons participating in the program, or involved in planning or execution of the program, from all liability and/or claims including any injury to any member of pertaining family or property.
+By enrolling in our classes, they agree to waive and release our yoga non-profit organization and their officers, trustees, volunteers, members, and all other persons participating in the program, or involved in planning or execution of the program, from all liability and/or claims, including any injury to any member of their family or property.

 Examples of Recent Classes